Energy labels explained Fridge and freezer energy labels

 EU energy ratings are determined using an index which compares energy consumption with the appliance’s internal volume, to show how efficient it is for its size.
 This means two different-sized fridges, for example, could still carry the same energy rating.

 Energy consumption is measured with the outside room temperature at 25°C and when the fridge and/or freezer is partly full, to simulate how the appliance is used.
-Internal volume is measure with all of the drawers, shelves, trays and any water dispenser in place.
+Internal volume is measured with all of the drawers, shelves, trays and any water dispenser in place.

 How Which? tests fridge and freezer efficiency